the French flag Edmund Husserl

 He was appointed professor at the University of Göttingen in 1906, where he taught for ten years.

-At this period, Husserl was still little known; nevertheless, an article in the journal Logos, published in 1911, "Philosophy as Strict Science", established him as the founder of a new current of thought: phenomenology.
+At this stage Husserl was still little known; but an article published in the journal Logos in 1911, "Philosophy as Strict Science", established him as the founder of a new current of thought: phenomenology.
 Students flocked to him, and he founded a journal, the Yearbook for Philosophy and Phenomenological Research.

 At Freiburg

-One of his students, Heidegger, became his assistant from 1916 to 1922, then succeeded him at the University of Freiburg.
-Heidegger would end up taking phenomenology in a completely different direction to the one Husserl had imagined.
+One of his students, Heidegger, served as his assistant from 1916 to 1922 before succeeding him at Freiburg.
+Heidegger would go on to take phenomenology in a direction quite unlike anything Husserl had envisaged.

-At the invitation of the Société française de philosophie, he gave two lectures at the Sorbonne, which would later become the content of Cartesian Meditations.
+At the invitation of the Société française de philosophie, he delivered two lectures at the Sorbonne, which would later form the basis of Cartesian Meditations.

-Faced with the many emerging fields of research, he decided to dictate his texts in shorthand so that nothing would slow down his thinking.
-This allowed him to produce an enormous number of unpublished texts (over 300,000 pages), far exceeding the few works published during his lifetime.
+Faced with the many lines of inquiry he wished to pursue, he took to dictating his thoughts in shorthand so that nothing would impede the flow of his thinking.
+This produced an enormous body of unpublished material — over 300,000 pages — far exceeding the handful of works published during his lifetime.

-From 1933 onwards, Husserl was hit by the anti-Semitic measures promulgated by the Nazis: he was no longer allowed access to the university library and was dismissed in 1936.
-However, he refused to go into exile in the United States.
+From 1933 onwards, Husserl was affected by the antisemitic measures enacted by the Nazis: he was denied access to the university library and dismissed from his post in 1936.
+He nonetheless refused to go into exile in the United States.

 He gave lectures in Vienna and Prague, and published the first part of The Crisis of European Sciences and Transcendental Phenomenology.

 He died in 1938 in Freiburg.
-His many unpublished manuscripts were transferred to Louvain to protect them from the Nazi threat.
-They are still preserved there, at the headquarters of the Husserl Archives.
+His many unpublished manuscripts were transferred to Louvain to protect them from the Nazi threat, and are still held there at the Husserl Archives.

 Philosophy of Arithmetic